titi0001/titi0001/README.md

 ### Hi , Thiago Pereira

-Graduated as a mechatronics technician, I have extensive experience (15 years) in electronics, both in the industrial and commercial consumer areas. professional.
-Leaving to be a Software and DevOps Engineer
-Completing everything, I am very passionate about technology from the creation of hardware to the moment of uploading an application in the cloud.
-Always achieving improvements in my professional and personal curriculum always in search of new challenges.
+I have been in career transition for over a year, applying knowledge and time to Back end and DevOps studies in various personal and also professional projects.
+Adopting the most used technologies in the software development market, from code creation, automated testing and cloud application deployment.
+I am very passionate about technology from the creation of the hardware to the moment of uploading an application to the cloud.
+I am always looking for knowledge and improvements in my professional and personal curriculum.

 ## Skills